 Types of assistance

-A sliding scale fee changes the amount families pay for child care based on how much money they earn.
-This is often based on a family's gross income.
-Gross income is all the money a family makes before taxes and other deductions.
-It is not the same as adjusted gross income.
-It is easy to find out a family's gross income by looking at their pay stubs.
-With a sliding scale fee, you might charge one price for families who earn less than a certain amount of money.
-Or, it could be more complex.
-You might have different prices based on how much money a family earns, how many children they have, or other things.
+A sliding scale fee changes the amount families pay for child care based on their gross income.
+Gross income is the amount of money a family makes before taxes and other deductions.
+It's not the same as adjusted gross income.
+You can find a family's gross income by looking at their pay stubs.
+With a sliding scale fee, you may charge one price for families who earn less than a certain amount of money.
+You could also have different prices based on how much money a family earns, how many children they have, or other things.

-Scholarships can be offered to help families cover your tuition or your copayments.
-Scholarships can be determined by financial need or can be based on temporary or ongoing hardships a family may be facing that may not be as easy to measure financially, such as COVID-19.
-For example, a family might experience an influx of medical bills that creates additional hardship and stress on the family for a period.
-In this example, even though they might be receiving the same wages, their costs have gone up as they face large medical expenses.
+Scholarships can be offered to help families cover tuition or copayments.
+Scholarships can be determined by financial need or be based on temporary or ongoing hardships a family may be facing.
+For example, a family may receive medical bills that create additional hardship and stress on the family for a period.
+Even though they might be receiving the same income, their costs have gone up as they face large medical expenses.

-Tuition discount programs can help families pay less for child care.
+Tuition discount programs help families pay less for child care.
 These programs can be based on things like siblings or financial need.
 For example, if a family earns less than a certain amount of money, you could lower their tuition by 25%.
-You could also give a discount for each additional child in the family, like 5-10% off.
-This might encourage the family to enroll all their children in your program.
-It can also help families who are struggling to pay for child care for multiple children.
+You can also give a discount for each additional child in the family, like 5-10% off.
+This may encourage the family to enroll all their children in your program.
+It also helps families who are struggling to pay for child care for multiple children.

 How do I create the policy?

-First, whichever policy you decide to offer should be written, communicated to all parents, and accessible for them to read and review at any time.
-We recommend that the policy is publicly displayed on your website, your parent handbook, posted next to other program announcements in your program, and/or other places where the larger community can access it and see your commitment to helping all families attend regardless of their financial situation.
+Any policy should be written, communicated to all parents, and accessible for them to read and review at any time.
+The policy should be displayed on your website, included in your parent handbook, posted next to other announcements in your program, and/or other places where the community can access it.

-For each policy you offer, you should include details about:
+For each policy you offer, include the following details:

 - Who can benefit from this policy?

-- How much funding can a family potentially receive?
+- How much funding can a family receive?

 - How can a family apply?

-- What is the appeal process if a family is denied assistance or thinks they should receive it even if they might not be eligible under your policy?
+- What is the appeal process if a family is denied for assistance and thinks they should receive it?

-For example, your announcement text could appear as follows:
+For example, your announcement could look like this:

 [Business Name] is offering a Tuition Assistance Program beginning on [date] to help families in need offset the costs of child care services.
-This new program, made possible by funding from the 2022 Child Care Relief Fund, will provide [a sliding scale fee, scholarships, discounted rates] to assist families within our community access child care during times of need.
+This new program will provide [a sliding scale fee, scholarships, discounted rates] to assist families within our community access child care during times of need.

-Under our new Tuition Assistance Program, rates will be dependent on gross family income per each family’s State Median Income (SMI):
+Under the new Tuition Assistance Program, rates will depend on gross family income per each family’s State Median Income (SMI):

 | Families 85% SMI and higher | [rate] |